Best Forex Broker in Pakistan (2026) Best Forex Broker in Pakistan (2026)

 TradingView

 While TradingView started as a charting and social platform, several brokers now offer direct trading through it.
-If charting and technical analysis form the core of your decision-making, TradingView’s tools are superior to anything built into MT4 or MT5.
-Pepperstone, XM, and Fusion Markets have TradingView connectivity as of early 2026.
+If charting and technical analysis are central to your decision-making, TradingView’s tools are superior to anything built into MT4 or MT5.
+Pepperstone, XM, and Fusion Markets have TradingView connectivity as of early 2026

 Forex Scams in Pakistan: How to Recognize Them